Evan White delivers 3-run homer as Mariners beat Astros 6-1

 And three times to the same pitcher?
 Even worse.

-In his rookie season, White has dealt with his share of frustration, enduring seven hat tricks and a golden sombrero (four strikeouts in a game) this season, including one against McCullers and the Astros in the second game of the season.
+In his rookie season, White has dealt with his share of that frustration, enduring seven hat tricks and a golden sombrero (four strikeouts in a game) in his rookie season, including one against McCullers and the Astros in his second big-league game.

-And Monday night’s game featured several regrettable swings from White in his first two at-bats against the Astros right-hander, the swing on 2-0 might have been the worst.
-He’d ruined the disciplined work to get ahead in the count.
-A fouled off 2-1 fastball that was actually a strike to put him at 2-2.
+While the Marines’ 6-1 victory Monday night featured several regrettable swings from White in his first two at-bats against the Astros right-hander, the swing on 2-0 might have been the worst.
+He’d sullied the disciplined work to get ahead in the count.
+A fouled off 2-1 fastball that was actually a strike put him at 2-2.

 Given what he’d done to White in the game and the season, McCullers went back to his best pitch – the knuckle curveball – in hopes of yet another ugly swing and miss.

-Instead, he hung the pitch over the middle of the plate and White hammered it off the Coors Light sign in Edgar’s Cantina for a three-run homer, high-lighting a four-run seventh inning and turning a starting pitchers’ duel into a lopsided 6-1 victory for Seattle and yet another showcase outing for starter Marco Gonzales.
+Instead, he hung the pitch over the middle of the plate and White hammered it off Edgar’s Cantina for a three-run homer, high-lighting a four-run seventh inning and turning a pitchers’ duel into a lopsided victory for Seattle and yet another showcase outing for starter Marco Gonzales.

-With the win, the Mariners moved to three games behind Houston in the American League West standings.
-But really Seattle is four games back to take over second place in the division and earn a spot in the expanded playoffs.
-The Astros own the season-series tiebreaker.
+With the victory, the Mariners (24-30) moved to three games behind Houston (27-27) in the American League West standings.
+But really Seattle is four games back to take over second place in the division and earn a spot in the expanded playoffs because the Astros own the season-series tiebreaker.

 Houston’s magic number to clinch second place in the division is three games.
 So losing really isn’t an option for the Mariners in their next six games.

+“Right now, we’re preaching day by day,” Gonzales said in a video conference.
+“We got a win today.
+We check that box.
+We’re gonna come out tomorrow and win a ballgame.
+Can’t get more complicated than that.
+That’s how we have to do this thing.
+We get out of our heads and start thinking about things like that.
+That’s not the right way to go.
+So we’re gonna come in tomorrow and win a ballgame.”

+White was happy to win the at-bat against McCullers and provide a key hit against a pitcher he’d been hitless against this season.

-“We’ve faced McCullers three times this season and I don’t think I’ve put a ball in play off him,” White said in a postgame video conference.
+“We’ve faced him three times this season and I don’t think I’ve put a ball in play off him,” White said in a postgame video conference.
 “I think I’ve walked and got hit by a pitch and struck out a whole lot of times.
-So to be able to do that, especially with two strike count is pretty exciting.”
+So to be able to do that, especially with a two-strike count, is pretty exciting.”

 Indeed, coming into that at-bat White had seven plate appearances against McCullers with a walk, a hit by pitch and five strikeouts.

-White said any frustration on his face after the 2-0 swing was only the surface.
+Still, White was adamant that any irritation on his face after the 2-0 swing was only on the surface.

 “Honestly, I didn’t feel that frustrated,” he said.
 “Obviously, you don’t want to do that.
-But it was just like, ‘OK, you’ve still got a couple of pitches to work wit, , just stay within yourself, and trust yourself.’
+But it was just like, ‘OK, you’ve still got a couple of pitches to work with, just stay within yourself, and trust yourself.’
 I wish I could have that one back, but it ended up working out in the end.”

-In a must-win game for the Mariners to keep their fading postseason hopes alive, their offense was rendered impotent by McCullers for the first five innings.
-Gonzales matched him zero for zero, feeding off the intensity of the duel.
+In a must-win game for the Mariners to keep their fading postseason hopes alive, their offense was rendered impotent by McCullers for the first five innings, but Gonzales matched him zero for zero, feeding off the intensity of the duel.

-“I’m just I’m competing with him,” Gonzales said in a postgame video conference.
+“I’m just competing with him,” Gonzales said.
 “I’m competing with his tempo and we were getting each other back out on the mound quick.
 I feel like I had some good momentum going into each one.
 To be honest, he really kind of fueled my momentum.
 He really set the bar.
 And when you do that to me, you’re gonna turn on some some competitive energy that’s kind of been harbored a little bit.
-I found another gear after the fifth and I really just started going attack attacking people.”
+I found another gear after the fifth and I really just started attacking people.”

-Ty France broke the 0-0 tie in the seventh inning with an RBI single and White followed with his seventh homer of the season.
-Seattle tacked on some additional insurance on Kyle Seager’s two-run single against the Astros bullpen in the eighth inning to make the outcome even more comfortable.
+Ty France broke the 0-0 tie in the seventh inning with a run-scoring single and White later followed with his seventh homer of the season.
+Seattle tacked on some additional insurance on Kyle Seager’s two-run single against the Astros bullpen in the eighth to make the outcome even more comfortable.

-Gonzales, the unquestioned leader of Seattle’s pitching staff, delivered a gutty and brilliant performance.
-He tossed eight shutout innings, allowing seven hits with a rare walk and six strikeouts to improve to 7-2 on the season and lower his ERA to 3.06.
+Gonzales, the unquestioned leader of Seattle’s pitching staff, delivered a gutty performance.
+He tossed eight shutout innings, allowing seven hits with a rare walk and six strikeouts to improve to 7-2 and lower his ERA to 3.06.

 Facing a team that’s given him problems in the past — an 0-5 record and 7.22 ERA in eight appearances — Gonzales seemed determined to not let that trend continue.
 He worked around base runners in four of the eight innings.

-“Marco came in clubhouse today ornery,” Servais said.
+“Marco came in clubhouse today ornery,” Seattle manager Scott Servais said.
 “He came with a little chip on his shoulder.
 Players know who they’ve been successful against, maybe who they’ve had some struggles against.
 And you know, Marco, he likes the challenge.
 He likes when people think they got his number, and he is a fighter.
 We saw that tonight.”

 And when he registered his final out of the eighth, striking out Michael Brantley, who had tallied three hits off him, Gonzales screamed and pumped his fist as he headed toward the Mariners dugout.